norgrenm/Bi-Gram_BookOut/docs/README.md

-# symmetrical-barnacle

-## Bi-Gram Non-NLP Packages
+# Bi-Gram sentence creation, using no NLP Packages

-Exploratory analysis of NLP based text or csv file.
-Modify into bigram model without any NLP packages.
-The intention is to create new sentences worth of content based on a single input value/word.

-Process:
+Creation of sentences in the voice of the author based on a single word input.
+Built by pairing words and utilizing their frequency to determine the next likely word.